dedsecrattle/Campus-Concierge/README.md

 - **Interactive Chat**: Real-time conversation with an AI-powered admissions chatbot
 - **Smart Escalation**: Automatic detection when human intervention is needed
+- **Manual Controls**: One-click buttons to escalate to a human or request a follow-up call at any time
-- **Follow-up Scheduling**: Easy booking of calls with admissions counselors
+- **Follow-up Scheduling**: Easy booking of calls with admissions counselors via guided modal flow
 - **Real-time Updates**: Live message delivery with Socket.IO integration
 - **Session Management**: Persistent chat sessions across page refreshes
 - **Responsive Design**: Works seamlessly on desktop and mobile devices